shreyagowda-15/RISC-V-firmware/TEST_Bench/scan_debug_last_six_runs_readme.md

 # Last Six FPGA Scan-Debug Runs

 This file summarizes the last six FPGA-driven scan-debug experiments in reverse order, starting with the sixth-last run and ending with the latest run.
 The FPGA drives scan-debug control/data on the falling edge of `wb_clk_i`; Caravel samples on the rising edge.
-Current is computed from the Saleae analog shunt probes using a 1 kohm shunt:
+Current is computed from the Saleae analog shunt probes using a 1 kohm shunt
+LA-12 connected to vcc_set
+LA-14 connected to vcc_reset
+if the current is negative which means the current is going outside the chip.
 `I = (V_plus - V_minus) / 1000 ohm`

 Common DAC setup unless otherwise noted: